-- 6.25 Chyngton Way is an extension of Chyngton Road to the east linking through to Chyngton Lane Conservation Area and the track to South Hill Barn.
+- 6.23 Chyngton Way is an extension of Chyngton Road to the east linking through to Chyngton Lane Conservation Area and the track to South Hill Barn.
 The area reflects a much later stage of development than Chyngton Road and Cuckmere Road with a much higher density of development, smaller houses on the north side and bungalows on the south, comprehensively laid out with a definite building line in an open plan estate.
 Nevertheless, the area has a spacious character by virtue of a tree-lined wide grass verges between the highway and the pavements and "open plan" front gardens.
-The spacious character is accentuated by the proximity of open downland to the south. - 6.26 Blatchington Road/Richmond Terrace.
+The spacious character is accentuated by the proximity of open downland to the south. - 6.24 Blatchington Road/Richmond Terrace.
 This area has a very intimate informal character created by the tightly-knit townscape mix of traditional Victorian terraced housing and small-scale commercial sites randomly interspersed with small, but well landscaped, open spaces.
 Built form is dominated by the domestic scale and rhythm of the terraced blocks, some of which are fairly intact, notably Nos 30 to 38 Blatchington Road and Richmond Terrace.
 The area also includes a yard containing a group of small-scale commercial workshops and storage buildings which, in conjunction with the terraced housing, gives the area the character of a traditional "working"/artisan quarter on the edge of the town centre.
-Because one of these buildings is on the site of the medieval Leper Hospital this sensitive redevelopment of the commercial yard has enhanced the character of this location. - 6.27 Preserving the character of these areas depends upon respecting detailed elements of the street scene, such as building heights, building size and site coverage, hard and soft landscaping, boundary treatments, trees and vegetation, open spaces and appropriate street furniture.
-Any improvements to these areas will be encouraged.
-However, this policy is in line with LDC's existing Local Plan policy and that proposed in the Part 2 Local Plan.
-There is no evidence base for adding further areas at this time.
+Because one of these buildings is on the site of the medieval Leper Hospital this sensitive redevelopment of the commercial yard has enhanced the character of this location. - 6.25 Preserving the character of these areas depends upon respecting detailed elements of the street scene, such as building heights, building size and site coverage, hard and soft landscaping, boundary treatments, trees and vegetation, open spaces and appropriate street furniture.